 Coordinator: Laura Rediehs, Associate Professor, Philosophy

-Advisory Board: Professor Eve Stoddard (global studies); Associate Professor Donna Alvah (history); Assistant Professors Christopher Buck (government), Jayantha Jayman (global studies); Chaplain Kathleen Buckley.
+Advisory Board: Professor Eve Stoddard (global studies); Associate Professors Donna Alvah (history), Christopher Buck (government); Assistant Professor Jayantha Jayman (global studies); Chaplain Kathleen Buckley.

 Peace studies is an interdisciplinary field whose purpose is to investigate a variety of concepts of peace and to explore the potential for nonviolent methods of building social, political and economic justice.